uchicago-capp-30320/ShoulderToShoulder/docs/architecture.md

 Directory with our web application's backend development.
 Our backend employs Django with an AWS Posgres(QL) database.
 The backend development also involves a machine learning component, a GIS component, and a directory containing unit testing.

 #### `backend/shoulder/s2s` and `backend/shoulder/ShoulderToShoulder`
 The two directories which house our Django development.
-This is where the backend team manages the database, the models, the API endpoints (viewpoints), and the overall backend connection to the web application.
+This is where the backend team manages the database, the models, the API endpoints (viewpsets), and the overall backend connection to the web application.

 #### `backend/shoulder/config/gunicorn`
 The directory which establishes our application's AWS deployment; this sets up our app on a server and also schedules the cron job to send users weekly email notifications.